apache/mxnet/docs/how_to/add_op_in_backend.md

 [finite difference method](https://en.wikipedia.org/wiki/Finite_difference_method).
 Then it will compare the gradient from the backward pass with the values from the finite difference method.
-The test will pass once the comparison satisfies user specified relative and absolute thresholds.
+The test will be successful once the comparison satisfies user specified relative and absolute thresholds.
 ```python
 def test_quadratic_function():
     def f(x, a, b, c):